 The show revolves around three superheroes and classmates who travel around the world, rescuing animals, singing, and appreciating music.
 Linny the guinea pig (wears a blue cap) is the most educated and drives the flyboard, Tuck the turtle (wears a red cap) is sensitive and empathetic, and Ming-Ming the duckling (wears a green cape) uses irony and sarcasm while talking.
-The show is a photo-puppetry series that encourages teamwork and problem-solving in children.
+The show is a photo-puppetryiXA photographic technique in which puppets are created by manipulating cutouts or flat images. series that encourages teamwork and problem-solving in children.

 Where to watch: Nickelodeon and Nick Jr.